LOPR: Latent Occupancy PRediction using Generative Models: LOPR: Latent Occupancy PRediction

-In the first stage of LOPR training, we acquire a pre-trained latent space for OGM data by training an encoder $E$ and a generator $G$.
-The encoder outputs a latent vector $z$ from an OGM $x\in\R ^{1 \times W \times H}$, and the generator maps the latent vector $z$ to a reconstructed OGM $\hat{x}\in\R ^{1 \times W \times H}$.
-We formulate and compare two popular generative approaches which are compatible with our setup: $\beta$-VAE and the hybrid of the $\beta$-VAE and GAN architectures.
-In the $\beta$-VAE approach, we are minimizing the modified negative Evidence Lower Bound (ELBO)~\citep{higgins2016beta} objective:
+In the first stage of training, we acquire a pre-trained latent space of all input modalities by training an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$.
+Given the input modality $x\in\R ^{C \times W \times H}$, the encoder outputs a low-dimensional latent vector $z \in\R ^{c \times h \times w}$, and the decoder maps the latent vector to a reconstruction $\hat{x}\in\R ^{C \times W \times H}$.
+The framework is trained using a combination of perceptual loss~\citep{zhang2018unreasonable}, Kullback-Leibler (KL) regularization~\citep{kingma2013auto}, patch-based adversarial losses~\citep{isola2017image} and path regularization~\cite{karras2020analyzing}:

-where prior $p(z)$ is the standard normal distribution $\mathcal{N}(0,\, I)$, $q(z \mid x)$ is the posterior provided by the encoder $E$, KL is the Kullback-Leibler divergence, and $\beta$ is a hyperparameter~\citep{higgins2016beta}.
-The left term evaluates the reconstruction loss of our generated grids using the perceptual similarity loss~\citep{zhang2018unreasonable, kim2021drivegan}, and the right term is the KL divergence between the posterior $q(z \mid x)$ and the prior $p(z)$.
-In the $VAE-GAN$ approach, we add a discriminator $D$ which attempts to differentiate between the true and generated OGMs.
-As such, we augment the ELBO loss with an adversarial non-saturating loss:

-For the network architectures, we are using the setup defined in DriveGAN~\citep{kim2021drivegan}, namely a modified StyleGAN 2~\citep{karras2020analyzing} as the generator and a residual convolutional network~\citep{he2016deep} as the encoder.
-The generator takes in two latent vectors: the \textit{style} latent vector $z_{style}\in\R ^{128}$ and the \textit{content} latent vector $z_{content}\in\R ^{128 \times 4 \times 4}$.
-As defined by \citet{kim2021drivegan}, the content latent vector captures information which depends more heavily on the spatial location in the grid.
-In contrast, the theme latent vector contains less relevant spatial locations.
-These two latent vectors are output by the encoder architecture, as visualized in \cref{fig:LOPR_details}.
-We describe the details of the architectures in \cref{sec:LOPR Details}.
-We analyze the controllability of both latent vectors in \cref{sec:latent_analysis}.